VMois/deku/README.md

 External libraries used:

-- `hiredis`, C library to connect to Redis in-memory storage
+- `hiredis`, C library to connect to Redis
 - `czmq`, high-level C Binding for ZeroMQ

 <a name="dev"></a>